-Aestiva Array includes and utilizes the highest level security systems to ensure maximum protection of visitor, server and developer data.
-Aestiva believes the security measures it has taken make Array one of the more secure development environments on the web today.
+Aestiva Array includes and utilizes the highest level security systems, to ensure maximum protection of visitor, server and developer data.
+Aestiva believes that the security measures it has taken make Array one of the more secure development environments on the web today.

-SDD is a design philosophy that requires products be securely configured at delivery time.
+SDD is a design philosophy which requires that products be securely configured at delivery time.

 The Array (HTML/OS) engine follows the SDD objective.
 While the objective may appear obvious to many, SDD is not accepted practice in some popular web development environments.
 As a result, developers in other web programming environments may be required to be security experts, or contract with security experts, to develop well-secured websites and browser-native products.

 When developing products with the HTML/OS programming language, the developer is not required to be a security expert, since ADC security measures are built into the engine.
 Aestiva recognizes the fact that most web developers are not (and will not become) fully knowledgeable in web security.

 The HTML/OS web engine used by Array performs data integrity checks to ensure that data passed to it from the web is proper and allowed.
 By default, data cannot be passed into Array unless it is explicitly allowed by the web developer.
 The data checking extends across all data passed into the engine, including data passed in as variables.